 A good way to check this is by opening Social Blade, typing in an influencer’s name, and seeing how much they earn.

-4. Do a Thorough Research on Mobile App Influencers
+5. Do Thorough Research on Mobile App Influencers

 Now that you have a lot of information about what kind of influencer you should be looking for, it is time to conduct research.